arcadexyz/arcade-protocol/README.md

 - A blacklisted lender will not be able to receive tokens, meaning that `repay` will revert.
 In this case, the borrower can use `forceRepay`.
 In order to reclaim their tokens, the lender can send their lender note to a different, non-blacklisted address, and call `redeemNote` to receive their tokens.

-### Shutdown protects open loans from default

-The `LoanCore#shutdown` function is meant to be used in either incident response or contract migration, in order to prevent new loans from being started on the Arcade Protocol.

-The `whenNotPaused` modifier is applied to the following functions, meaning they will _not_ work after shutdown:

-- `startLoan`
-- `rollover`
-- `consumeNonce`
-- `canCallOn`

-This affects loan origination and vault utility (`canCallOn`).

 ### OriginationController approvals are high-trust

 When the `OriginationController#approve` function is used, the address specified in the `signer` parameter has the ability to generate _any_ lending signature on behalf of the approving address (the `owner` address).
 Therefore, as long as proper token allowances are in place, the `signer` address can execute a transaction that enters the `owner` address into a loan, without any interaction with the `owner` itself.